 Champaign-Urbana is home to the University of Illinois and can work well for college visits, sports weekends, restaurants, arts, museums, and a manageable Midwest city feel.

-It is not usually a first-time Illinois vacation anchor, but it can be a useful stop for road trips, university travel, or regional getaways.
+It is not usually the main anchor for a first Illinois vacation, but it can be a useful stop for road trips, university travel, or regional getaways.

 Illinois Destination Comparison

-Here is a simple way to compare some of the most popular Illinois vacation areas.
+Here is a practical way to compare some of the most popular Illinois vacation areas.

 Best Illinois Trips for Families